-All Recipes/ Everyday Meals/ Latest Posts/ Vegetarian
+All Recipes/ Latest Posts/ Lunch and Dinner/ Vegetarian

-March 1, 2018 (Last Updated: August 27, 2023)
+March 1, 2018 (Last Updated: June 7, 2026)

 Danish Style Remoulade

-Remoulade and Tartar, are they the same thing?
+Remoulade and Tartar: are they the same thing?

-How to serve Danish style remoulade
+How to serve Danish-style remoulade

 The Danish-style remoulade goes very well with my crab cakes.
 A few serving suggestions are below.